Cart is empty

 Pathophysiology

-The action spectrum of androgens shows a wide range of psychological factors (well-being, performance, and mood) and somatic effects (e.g., on body muscles, fat distribution, bone density or body hair).
-With regard to sexual functions, libido, erectile function, spermiogenesis and function of the accessory sex glands, prostate and seminal vesicles, are influenced.
+The action spectrum of androgens shows a wide range of psychological factors (well-being, performance, and mood) and somatic effects (e.g., on body muscles, fat distribution, bone density, or body hair).
+Regarding sexual functions, libido, erectile function, spermiogenesis, and the function of the accessory sex glands, prostate, and seminal vesicles are influenced.
 For the proper development of the male sex organs and their function, the presence of androgens is obligatory already intrauterine and until the end of puberty.
 A hormone deficiency or defect during this phase leads to malformation or irreversible loss of function in this area.
 For the sexually mature male, androgens are then necessary to maintain these functions.
 Erectile function is affected by both central and peripheral effects.
 In the hypothalamus and the limbic system, testosterone has been shown to have an activating effect on the sexually stimulating dopaminergic system and an inhibitory effect on the inhibitory serotonergic system [8].
 These mechanisms are of particular importance for an unbroken libido.
-Peripherally, sites of action exist at proerectile postganglionic parasympathetic neurons [9] and at androgen receptors in the corpus cavernosum penis itself [16,19].
+Peripherally, sites of action exist at proerectile postganglionic parasympathetic neurons [9] and at androgen receptors in the corpus cavernosum penis itself [16, 19].
 The exact significance of these different sites of action has not yet been clearly elucidated and, in part, has only been demonstrated in animal models.
-However, of particular importance for erectivity seems to be the testosterone-dependent modulation of arousal propagation via the autonomic nervous system and the neurotransmitter systems involved in it [1,9,12].
+However, of particular importance for erectivity seems to be the testosterone-dependent modulation of arousal propagation via the autonomic nervous system and the neurotransmitter systems involved in it [1, 9, 12].
 For androgen receptors in the erectile tissue itself, it is clear that they are present in greater density before puberty and thus are likely to be essential for regular tissue development.
 However, at sexually mature age, this receptor density is significantly reduced [16], making their importance unclear.
-However, studies in the rat have demonstrated that androgen deprivation leads to programmed cell death (apoptosis) of erectile tissue [17].
-If these experimental results are transferable to humans, which can be assumed, neurogenic and cavernous myopathic etiology could be detected in patients with manifest testosterone deficit in special diagnostics.
+However, studies in rats have demonstrated that androgen deprivation leads to programmed cell death (apoptosis) of erectile tissue [17].
+If these experimental results are transferable to humans, which can be assumed, neurogenic and cavernous myopathic etiologies could be detected in patients with a manifest testosterone deficit in special diagnostics.
 Clinical experience shows that surgical or chemical castration does not obligatorily lead to total loss of erectile function [1, 6].
-Besides, androgen substitution in hypogonadism leads to an increase in libido and a more frequent frequency of nocturnal erections, but the occurrence of visually induced erections is not increased [1,6,14].
-These facts make it clear that not all mechanisms important for erectivity are subject to hormone dependence.
+Besides, androgen substitution in hypogonadism leads to an increase in libido and a more frequent frequency of nocturnal erections, but the occurrence of visually induced erections is not increased [1, 6, 14].
+These facts emphasize that not all mechanisms important for erectivity are subject to hormone dependence.

 Diagnostics and indication

 In addition to taking a medical history and performing a physical examination, the question arises again and again as to which endocrine laboratory parameters are necessary in the routine clarification of erectile dysfunction [13].
-In this regard, only the determination of total testosterone in the morning hours can be recommended as the first screening examination, taking into account cost-effectiveness [4].
-Some authors see an advantage in the determination of free testosterone, since only this is biologically active and in the case of disturbances in protein binding (SHBG, albumin), total testosterone alone is not meaningful [4, 11].
-Only if the repeated testosterone determination shows reduced values or the patient has already indicated a reduced libido in his medical history, should the complete endocrinological diagnostics with LH, FSH and prolactin be carried out.
-Only then can a distinction be made between hypergonadotropic hypogonadism, i.e., a defect in androgen production in the terminal organ testis (e.g., after orchitis, radiation or congenital disorder), or hypogonadotropic hypogonadism and thus a superordinate disorder.
+In this regard, only the determination of total testosterone in the morning hours can be recommended as the first screening examination, considering cost-effectiveness [4].
+Some authors see an advantage in the determination of free testosterone since only this is biologically active, and in the case of disturbances in protein binding (SHBG, albumin), total testosterone alone is not meaningful [4, 11].
+Only if the repeated testosterone determination shows reduced values or the patient has already indicated a reduced libido in his medical history should complete endocrinological diagnostics with LH, FSH and prolactin be carried out.
+Only then can a distinction be made between hypergonadotropic hypogonadism, i.e., a defect in androgen production in the terminal organ testis (e.g., after orchitis, radiation, or congenital disorder), or hypogonadotropic hypogonadism and thus a superordinate disorder.
 Hyperprolactinemia, whether triggered by a pituitary process or, much more commonly, induced by drugs or stress, is then also recognized.
 In the case of a prolactin disorder, patients also often report a libido disorder.

 Controversial is androgen substitution for the treatment of erectile dysfunction in older men with moderate to borderline testosterone depletion, possibly in combination with other andropausal symptoms [10].
-This can be classified in the complex of male menopause, recently also called PADAM (“partial androgen deficiency of aging male”).
-It has not yet been clarified whether the cause lies in the pituitary gland, the gonads or, for example, an altered hormone sensitivity of the organs of success.
+This can be classified in the complex of male menopause, recently also called PADAM (“partial androgen deficiency of an aging male”).
+It has not yet been clarified whether the cause lies in the pituitary gland, the gonads, or, for example, an altered hormone sensitivity of the organs of success.
 The therapeutic benefit of testosterone treatment has yet to be proven in larger studies; in any case, the possible effects on the cardiovascular system and the prostate should be considered, especially in these patients.
-Since there is usually still an own androgen production, a high-dose substitution is not necessary, so that oral or transdermal application is to be regarded as suitable.
+Since the body's own androgen production is usually still present, high-dose substitution is not necessary, so oral or transdermal application is considered suitable.

 Side effects and risks

-Mostly, treatment is performed in older men with andropausal symptoms and slightly decreased testosterone levels.
-Especially in this age group, the effect of androgens on the cardiovascular system as well as on the prostate must be taken into account.
+Mostly, treatment is performed on older men with andropausal symptoms and slightly decreased testosterone levels.
+Especially in this age group, the effect of androgens on the cardiovascular system as well as on the prostate must be considered.

 In hypogonadal patients, it has been shown that testosterone substitution leads to a significant increase in bone density and thus reduces the risk of fractures [7].
 The extent to which this effect also plays a role in the rest of the patient population has not yet been clearly demonstrated [10].